AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

-Given the above, beyond per-block computational complexity, it is essential to consider the scalability of \ac{AFDM} and \ac{OTFS} with respect to the number of subcarriers and antennas, especially for practical systems employing \ac{MIMO} configurations at high bandwidths and data rates.
-Since the computational complexity and memory requirements of both \ac{AFDM} and \ac{OTFS} scale linearly with the number of antennas in \ac{MIMO} systems, the relative overheads identified above remain consistent regardless of the antenna count, making the previous analysis directly applicable to \ac{MIMO} scenarios as well, and thus promotes the scalability of \ac{AFDM} in massive \ac{MIMO} deployments for \ac{6G} and beyond.
+Beyond per-block complexity, we consider how \ac{AFDM} and \ac{OTFS} scale with the number of subcarriers and antennas, especially for practical \ac{MIMO} systems at high bandwidths and data rates.
+Since the computational complexity and memory requirements of both \ac{AFDM} and \ac{OTFS} scale linearly with the antenna count in \ac{MIMO} systems, the relative overheads identified above remain consistent regardless of that count, so the previous analysis applies directly to massive \ac{MIMO} deployments for \ac{6G+}.